 Just like the cold can torment greenery, plant life, etc… We can also be tormented by the cold, the depression of winter, the weighing of dark nights, the lack of sunlight etc. Yet, we need to purposely remind ourselves that after the torment, can come to a life of contentment once again.

-How to purposely choose a positive perspective, as we transition into a new season!
+How to purposely choose a positive perspective, as we transition into the new season of Autumn / Fall:

 So as we enter into the Autumn/Fall season have a smile on your face waiting for the beauty of the trees as they change their coats, the newness of our winter wardrobes, the perseverance as we cocoon for the season knowing we will bloom once again in the change of season to come after Winter…